-The Multicollinearity test is a test that is shown to test whether the regression model found a correlation between the independent variables.
+The Multicollinearity test is used to test whether the regression model found a correlation between the independent variables.
 A good regression model should not occur multicollinearity.
 One method used in testing the existence of multicollinearity is by using the Variance Inflation Factor (VIF).
 If the VIF value > 10, it indicates the presence of multicollinearity.
 If VIF value < 10, then the multicollinearity does not occur.

-It is shown that all the VIF value from each independent variable are less than 10 with tolerance rate more than 0.1.
-It means each independent variable do not have any strong correlation, or there is no multicollinearity (the assumption is fulfilled).
+It shows that all the VIF value from each independent variable is less than 10 with tolerance rate more than 0.1.
+It means each independent variable do not have any strong